-Example: A traveler attends a conference at which lunch is served without additional cost to the traveler in a location that has a Full-Day Reimbursement Rate of \$59.
+Example: A traveler attends a conference at which lunch is served, without additional cost to the traveler, in a location that has a Full-Day Reimbursement Rate of \$59.
 The amount of meal reimbursement the traveler may claim is up to \$44 (i.e., the \$59 full-day rate minus the \$15 of the full-day rate that is applicable to lunch for that day's reimbursement limitation).
+Note that the reimbursement claimed is to be additionally limited to the amount the traveler actually spends on meals.

-- 13.6.
-A traveler may not claim reimbursement for more than the Full-Day Reimbursement Rate in any single calendar day or in any period of twenty-four (24) consecutive hours. - 13.7.
-With respect to trips involving overnight travel, when the travel itself begins on one day and ends on another (e.g., the flight or the train trip begins at 11 p.m. on one day and ends at 1 a.m. the following day): - 13.7.1.
-The original day of departure is subject to the seventy-five percent (75%) meal reimbursement limitation.
+- 14.6.
+A traveler may not claim reimbursement for more than the Full-Day Reimbursement Rate in any single calendar day or in any period of twenty-four (24) consecutive hours.
+This limitation is of particular significance for overnight trips when the traveler departs one day and returns the next. - 14.7.
+With respect to trips involving overnight travel, when the travel itself begins on one day and ends on another (e.g., the flight or the train trip begins at 11 p.m. on one day and ends at 1 a.m. the following day): - 14.7.1.
+On the original day of departure, a meal reimbursement is allowed only if one is in travel status for six (6) or more hours.
+The meal reimbursement is additionally subject to the seventy-five percent (75%) meal reimbursement limitation.
 The original day of arrival, if it involves an overnight stay, qualifies for up to one-hundred percent (100%) of the meal reimbursement (reduced by any meals provided).
-If this day is also the day of return, it is subject to the seventy-five percent (75%) limitation. - 13.7.2.
-On the return trip, a meal reimbursement is allowed only if one is in travel status for six (6) or more hours on the day of return (measured from the beginning of the day at the location to which the traveler returned), in which case the traveler may be reimbursed up to the amount of the Single Day Meal Reimbursement Limit. - 14.
-For travel not involving an overnight stay: - 14.1.
-The amount of the reimbursement for that meal is restricted to the Single Day Meal Reimbursement Limit or the Extended Day Meal Reimbursement Limit. - 14.2.
-The amounts of the Single Day Meal Reimbursement Limit and the Extended Day Meal Reimbursement Limit are identified as such in SAAM 5095. - 14.3.
-The Single Day Meal Reimbursement Limit and Extended Day Meal Reimbursement Limit apply: - 14.3.1.
-No matter the travel destination, whether in or out of State, as long as the travel does not involve an overnight stay. - 14.3.2.
-No matter the time of day meals may be purchased or consumed. - 14.4.
-The Single Day Meal Reimbursement Limit applies when the traveler has been in travel status six (6) or more but fewer than twelve (12) consecutive hours.
+If this day is also the day of return, it, too, is subject to the seventy-five percent (75%) limitation and the requirement of six (6) or more hours in travel status. - 14.7.2.
+On the return trip, a meal reimbursement is allowed only if one is in travel status for six (6) or more hours on the day of return (measured from the beginning of the day at the location from which the traveler returns), in which case the traveler may be reimbursed up to the amount of the seventy-five percent (75%) of the full day meal reimbursement limit. - 15.
+For travel not involving an overnight stay: - 15.1.
+The amount of the reimbursement for that meal is restricted to the Single Day Meal Reimbursement Limit or the Extended Day Meal Reimbursement Limit, depending upon the amount of time the traveler is in travel status. - 15.2.
+The amounts of the Single Day Meal Reimbursement Limit and the Extended Day Meal Reimbursement Limit are identified as such in SAAM 5095. - 15.3.
+The Single Day Meal Reimbursement Limit and Extended Day Meal Reimbursement Limit apply: - 15.3.1.
+No matter the travel destination, whether in or out of State, as long as the travel does not involve an overnight stay. - 15.3.2.
+No matter the time of day meals may be purchased or consumed.

-Topic 50 Travel Issued 04/30/18 Section 25 Meals and Incidentals Page 5 of 8
+Topic 50 Travel Issued 03/23/20 Section 25 Meals and Incidentals Page 7 of 10